akka/akka/akka-docs-dev/rst/scala/http/client-side/request-level.rst

-.. _RequestLevelApi:
+.. _request-level-api:

 Request-Level Client-Side API
 =============================

-The request-level API is the most convenient way of using Akka HTTP's client-side.
-It internally builds upon the :ref:`HostLevelApi` to provide you with a simple and easy-to-use way of retrieving HTTP responses from remote servers.
+The request-level API is the most convenient way of using Akka HTTP's client-side functionality.
+It internally builds upon the
+:ref:`host-level-api` to provide you with a simple and easy-to-use way of retrieving HTTP responses from remote servers.
 Depending on your preference you can pick the flow-based or the future-based variant.